How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Take off the shower drain cover as much as you can and use the small brush or toothbrush to scrub any hair or other debris from the drain’s edges.
-Make sure to wear rubber gloves, if needed.
+Get rid of the shower drain cover if possible and use a small brush or toothbrush to scrub the hairs or any other obstruction from the drain’s edges.
+Wear rubber gloves if necessary.

 Step 4: Wait

-Clean the cover thoroughly and flush it with boiling water.
-This will clear all debris remaining and help ensure that your water is flowing without a hitch.
+Clean the cover thoroughly and flush the water with boiling.
+This should clear all debris remaining and help get your water flowing smoother.

 Method 2: Wire Hanger

-Straighten out a wire hanger to the greatest extent as possible, leaving one end of the hanger in its original shape.
+Straighten a wire hanger as straight as you can while leaving the other end in its original shape.

-Place the hook in the drain and look for hair and debris.
+Place the hook in the drain, and then fish looking for hair and debris.
 Take out whatever comes up.

 Method 3: Dry/Wet Vacuum

-The vacuum should be set into "liquids" or "wet" mode.
+Set the vacuum on "liquids" or "wet" mode.

-Make sure to cover any drains that have overflows using duct tape or a wet cloth to ensure the highest suction power.
+Cover any overflow drains with either duct tape or wet cloth to ensure the highest suction power.

 Step 3: Attach Hose to Drain